IN THIS ARTICLE

 What should I discuss with my healthcare provider before taking famciclovir (Famvir)?

-Do not take famciclovir if you are allergic to penciclovir cream (Denavir).
+You should not take this medication if you are allergic to famciclovir or penciclovir cream (Denavir).

-Your name may need to be listed on a pregnancy registry if you become pregnant while using this medication.
-The purpose of this registry is to track the outcome of the pregnancy and delivery to evaluate whether famciclovir had any effect on the baby.
+If you are pregnant, your name may be listed on a pregnancy registry.
+This is to track the outcome of the pregnancy and to evaluate any effects of famciclovir on the baby.

 It is not known whether famciclovir passes into breast milk, or if it could harm a nursing baby.
 Do not take famciclovir without telling your doctor if you are breast-feeding a baby.